catonzio/bashutils/README.md

 - `git_utils`: A script to help with git commits.
 - `vim/.vimrc`: The configuration file for vim.
 Copy it in your home folder to enable the configuration.

+### Installation

 To install the bash utilities, follow these steps:

 1. Open the terminal.
+2. Clone the repository: `git clone https://github.com/catonzio/bashutils`
-2. Navigate to the root folder of this repository.
+3. Navigate to the root folder of this repository: `cd bashutils`
-3. Source the main file using the following command:
+4. Source the main file using the following command:

    ```
    source bash/bashmain.sh
    ```

 4. Install the configuration with the command

    ```
    install-bashutils
    ```